TFP / TFCD Photo Shoot Singapore

 Reasons you should not work with me

-I'm not sure what other photographers can do to please you for TFCD photoshoot, but I have my limit and I'm not going to "spoil the market" (set bad trend, kill the rights of photographers... etc) even though it is already in a mess now.
+I'm not sure what other photographers will do to please you for TFCD photoshoot, but I have my principles and I'm not going to "spoil the market" (set bad trend, kill the rights of photographers... etc) even though it is already in a mess now.
 I'm a person who is endlessly trying to make every friend happy and satisfied, but please be mindful that I'm not trying to bed you.

 I do not just count on luck to produce good work; I do my best in planning.
 Even if the final product turns out to be less pleasing than expected due to unforeseeable problems, I will be glad that I have tried my best.
 That means my model has to cooperate with me during planning phase, including discussion of the exact outfit(s) to be used.
 It just takes a few minutes to snap photographs and send me to make sure we are on the same and right track and that I can visualise the shoot better.
 From my experience, models who give excuses not to show me the actual outfits beforehand are over-confident and lack of real experience and likely not easy to work with.